rampatra/jbot/README.md

 #### Usage

-You can directly clone this project and start coding your bot (just don't touch the [core](/src/main/java/me/ramswaroop/jbot/slackbot/core) package) or you can include it as a maven/gradle dependency.
+You can directly clone this project and use [jbot-example](/jbot-example) or you can include it as a maven/gradle dependency.

 **Maven**